-Modeling Meiosis Using Google Slides
+Using Google Slides to Model Meiosis

 In this activity, students move through slides and practice organizing cells in the correct order for meiosis and labeling phases.
-One really important slide shows a cell in Prophase I where homologous chromosomes pair.
-Students should understand that this process is different from what they learned in mitosis (I also have a drag and drop activity for mitosis) where chromosomes do not pair.
-The prophase slide also reminds them of cell features, such as the centrioles, spindle, and nuclear membrane.
+Students should understand that this process is different from what they learned in mitosis (I also have a drag and drop activity for mitosis).

-Students are asked to determine how many chromosomes are in each cell at the end of meiosis I and meiosis II by counting the centromeres.
+Students determine how many chromosomes are in each cell at the end of meiosis I and meiosis II by counting the centromeres.
 The last slide attempts to give them a manipulative to help them understand independent assortment.
 They can drag chromosomes to an alternate arrangement showing how sorting is random during the process.
 The chromosomes can be arranged in a different formation that what was shown in the previous slide.

 Grade Level: 9-12